thefutureisnowai/thefutureisnowai.github.io/privacy.md

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary">AI</summary>
-We believe the mass use of data for training AI, or other analytics, without consent, is highly unethical.
+We believe the mass use of data for training AI, or other analytics, without consent, is unethical.
 We as a company will never use your data for such purposes, unless you specifically request it.
-Some of our custom AI services will require the use of data for training, in which case we will clearly communicate this with you, and only use data you provide us with your explicit consent.
+Some of our custom AI services will require the use of data for training, in which case we will clearly communicate this with you, and only use data you provide us with your permission.
 </details></div></div>

 <div class="main-content-box"> <div class="main-content">